Echoo113/News-Feed-Project/README.md

 ### Server

-This server is the backbone of our social interaction platform, designed to handle multiple client connections concurrently and manage interactions with the backend database.
+This server is the backbone of this social interaction platform, designed to handle multiple client connections concurrently and manage interactions with the backend database.
 It supports a range of features from user management to post interactions, ensuring smooth and secure communication between the client applications and the database.

-The server component of our social interaction platform plays a critical role in maintaining robust communication and data management.
-Designed to support a multitude of client connections simultaneously, this server is the backbone that supports the seamless operation of our social network.
-Its capabilities ensure that each user interaction is processed efficiently and securely, facilitating a dynamic community environment.
-Our server ensures that all login processes are secure, managing session data meticulously to preserve user privacy and prevent unauthorized access.
+The server component of this social interaction platform plays a critical role in maintaining robust communication and data management.
+Designed to support a multitude of client connections simultaneously, this server is the backbone that supports the seamless operation of this social network.
+Its capabilities ensure that each user interaction is processed efficiently and securely, facilitating a dynamic community environment. this server ensures that all login processes are secure, managing session data meticulously to preserve user privacy and prevent unauthorized access.

 ### ClientGUI

 This ClientGUI.java is tailored to enhance user engagement through a visually appealing and intuitive layout that supports real-time communication and dynamic content updates.
 Key features include a straightforward navigation system, real-time updates for posts and comments to ensure an engaging social experience, secure authentication for user logins, and interactive elements that allow users to easily post content, comment, and manage social interactions such as upvotes, downvotes, and friendships.
 To get started with this GUI, users should have the Java Runtime Environment (JRE) 8 or higher installed on their systems.
-Additionally, the server component of our platform must be operational to support all client interactions.
-To install the Client GUI, download the latest version from our repository, and follow the setup instructions to ensure the GUI operates correctly with our server backend, providing a smooth and responsive user experience.
+Additionally, the server component of this platform must be operational to support all client interactions.
+To install the Client GUI, download the latest version from this repository, and follow the setup instructions to ensure the GUI operates correctly with this server backend, providing a smooth and responsive user experience.

 ### Account.java

-Account.java is central to managing user accounts within our Social Media Platform.
+Account.java is central to managing user accounts within this Social Media Platform.
 It facilitates creating user profiles, handling login credentials, managing friends and block lists, and securing accounts with security questions and answers.
 This class serves as the foundation for user interaction on the platform.
 - Functionality:
   - Creation and Management of User Accounts: Users can sign up, set up their profiles, and update their account details.
   - Authentication: Manages password-protected user login, ensuring secure access to accounts.